My Go-To Travel Essentials

 • Hair brush – my curly hair requires only a finger brush when I wash it so I don’t pack a brush.

 • Sunscreen – I make my own face sunscreen and package it in this container.
-I do not use body sunscreen, but I limit sun exposure by using long sleeve shirts, hats, and pants instead which I find way more comfortable and convenient.
+I do not use body sunscreen, but I limit sun exposure by using long sleeve shirts, hats, and pants instead which I find more comfortable and convenient.

 I also try to pack in advance or purchase upon arrival one of the following sprays: rose water, witch hazel (alcohol free), or colloidal silver.
 These three liquids are great for skincare, sunburns, cuts, and general health & wellness.